 Jokhang Temple, Ramoche Temple, and the Potala Palace are the three most famous centers of Tibetan Buddhism.
 The most famous example of Buddhist architecture is the Potala Palace.
 It was originally built as the Tang Dynasty princess' palace when she reached Tibet in the 7th century, but it did not reach its present scale until the 17th century.

 Southern Buddhism located in Yunnan Dai, Bulang, and other areas shares the same belief system as traditional Buddhist countries in South Asia (Thailand, Myanmar, etc.).
 This Buddhist school was introduced into the Yunnan Dai area in the mid-17th century.
 For many centuries, the local Buddhists have maintained the original Buddhist Dharma, discipline and study.

 Famous Southern Buddhism Architecture - The Three Pagodas of Chongsheng Temple

 The Three Pagodas of Chongsheng Temple are the most famous pagodas in the Southern Buddhism style.
 It combines the architectural styles of Dai and the Bai ethnic minority groups.
-They were built in between 826-839 AD and greatly influenced by Tang Dynasty pagodas.
+They were built between 826-839 AD and were greatly influenced by Tang Dynasty pagodas.
 They stand high and grand and are located only 1.5 km away from the Dali Ancient City.